-Lots of our users have been asking for this capability, and now it’s ready: You can now choose to throttle your email campaign, adding a few seconds of pause after each individual email is sent.
-This is instead of the usual way of GMass sending emails as quickly as possible.
+You can now choose to throttle your email campaign, adding a few seconds of pause after each individual email is sent.
+This is instead of the default way of sending emails as quickly as possible.

 Minimum Time = 100 emails x 5 seconds/email ~ about 5 minutes.